BA (Hons), Reg. MBACP (Accred)

-I am registered with the British Association of Counselling and Psychotherapy (BACP) and abide by its code of ethics, the BACP Ethical Framework for the Counselling Professions.
+I am registered and accredited with the British Association of Counselling and Psychotherapy (BACP) and abide by its code of ethics, the BACP Ethical Framework for the Counselling Professions.

 I have a BA (Hons) Counselling degree, having trained for four years.
 My qualifications are: